msabramo/kallithea/docs/api/api.rst

 fork_repo
 ---------

-Creates a fork of given repo.
-In case of using celery this will immidiatelly return success message, while fork is going to be created asynchronous.
-This command can be executed only using api_key belonging to user with admin rights or regular user that have fork permission, and at least read access to forking repository.
+Create a fork of given repo.
+If using celery, this will return success message immidiatelly and fork will be created asynchronously.
+This command can only be executed using the api_key of a user with admin rights, or that of a regular user with fork permission and at least read access to the repository.
 Regular users cannot specify owner parameter.

 INPUT::